ctm/Bataan-Memorial-Death-March/README.md

 it's hillier than the Bosque Bike path, which has neither stops nor hills.

+`Timed`: I aim to be on my feet a specific amount of time.
+This is not normally how I schedule an exercise, but it's a good compromise when I am coming back after not having done a pack exercise in a while or recovering from some other event.

 ### Completed

 FWIW, in previous years I've included various races that I've done